Wildfires

 This graph shows the number of large fires (10,000 acres or more) each year, with the red line indicating the 10-year moving average.

-Infographic that says annual average area burned by wildfires 2020-2021 was 5 times higher than in the 2010s
+Infographic that says that the annual average area burned in California was three times higher in 2020 to 2023 than in the 2010s

 Why is this indicator important?